White House Says It's Blocking Don McGahn From Testifying In Congress

 Members of Congress may use lawsuits to challenge the denials they've encountered from the administration in accessing witnesses and documents, but those cases could take months or years to resolve.

-In the short term, the effect of Trump's and Barr's decisions is to stop House Democrats from getting more grist for investigations built to follow up or build upon that completed by Justice Department special counsel Robert Mueller.
+In the short term, the effect of Trump's and Barr's decisions is to stop House Democrats from getting more grist for investigations built to follow up or build upon that completed by Mueller.

-Nadler also wants a full, unredacted copy of Mueller's report, which Barr has declined to provide and which was the subject of the committee's earlier contempt vote.

 McGahn's attorneys have said he was going to stand fast and take no action until the questions are resolved between the branches of government.